BrenKenna/bandCloud-Deployment/README.md

 # hostedApp
- App with a fun context
+ App with a fun context.
+Need to revist API-Key generation